KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 It was collected manually from several regulatory bodies, such as SÚKL^[<https://www.sukl.cz/prehled-testu-k-diagnostice-onemocneni-covid-19>] and EU HSC^[<https://health.ec.europa.eu/health-security-and-infectious-diseases/crisis-management/covid-19-diagnostic-tests_en>], and was combined with performance evaluations of the tests, such as their sensitivity and specificity, that came from independent studies from various countries.
 The data was collected into an XML file.
 We set to create a knowledge graph out of it to open it to a wider reuse and allow performing retrospective analyses of this data.
-All artefacts we developed in this effort, such as CQs, are available as open source.^[<https://github.com/KIZI/antigen-covid-tests-knowledge-graph>]
+All artifacts we developed in this effort, such as CQs, are available as open source.^[<https://github.com/KIZI/antigen-covid-tests-knowledge-graph>]

 Understanding the source data and its domain was a key prerequisite of our work.
+The data covers 158 antigen SARS-CoV-2 tests and their evaluations from several sources.
+Each source had its way of describing the domain, which we needed to comprehend first to represent the source's data well and make it commensurable.
+We also needed to become aware of the purpose for which the data was collected and how it was represented to serve this purpose.
-The XML data was originally structured for display on a web page so we needed to map its visual encoding into semantics.
+The data was originally structured in XML for display on a web page, so we needed to map its visual encoding into semantics.
-The XML data contains information about 158 antigen SARS-CoV-2 tests and their evaluation.
-Therefore, we needed to understand all resources from where the data were collected and how it was encoded in the XML data.
-Knowing well the source data, we could begin with the knowledge graph construction.
+Knowing the source data well, we could begin with the knowledge graph construction.

 The first step of the proposed method is gathering user requirements.
 So, we started with capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*